 National Development Plan (NDP) – Aims to eliminate poverty and reduce inequality by 2030.
 South Africa can realise these goals by drawing on the energies of its people, growing an inclusive economy, building capabilities, enhancing the capacity of the state, and promoting leadership and partnerships throughout society.

 natural/indigenous forest - Pristine areas not used commercially.

 NBHK - Northern Bleached Hardwood Kraft pulp.
-One of the varieties of market pulp, produced from hardwood trees (ie birch or aspen) in Scandinavia, Canada and northern USA.
+One of the varieties of market pulp, produced from hardwood trees (ie birch or aspen) in Scandinavia, Canada and northern United States of America.

 NBSK - Northern Bleached Softwood Kraft pulp.
-One of the main varieties of market pulp, produced from coniferous trees (ie spruce, pine) in Scandinavia, Canada and northern USA.
+One of the main varieties of market pulp, produced from coniferous trees (ie spruce, pine) in Scandinavia, Canada and northern United States of America.
 The price of NBSK is a benchmark widely used in the pulp and paper industry for comparative purposes.

 net assets - Total assets less total liabilities.

 net asset value per share - Net assets divided by the number of shares in issue at balance sheet date.